HyperBeats/XProxy/readme.md

 ### Download:
 - download the lasted compiled version [here](https://github.com/Its-Vichy/XProxy/releases/tag/lasted).
+- build from src using `go build .`

 ### Known issue:
 - [FIXED] Checker crash if there is invalid format into proxies file, this can happen if you are using scraper.